baleada/docs/src/prose/meta.md

 All Baleada packages are bundled by Rollup.

-UI logic, composition functions, and components are bundled as ES modules.
+UI logic, composables, and components are bundled as ES modules.
 Configuration utilities are bundled as ES modules and Common JS modules.

 All bundles include a `.d.ts` file with all exported types.